Alabama's 'Luv Guv' facing impeachment

 - Bentley denies abusing his office to facilitate and cover up extramarital affair

-(CNN)The time has come for the Alabama Legislature to decide if it wants Gov. Robert Bentley to keep his job.
+(CNN)The time has come for the Alabama Legislature to decide if it wants Gov. Robert Bentley to remain at the state's helm.

 On Friday, the state's House Judiciary Committee will receive a report detailing the findings of an impeachment investigation led by the committee's special counsel, Jack Sharman.